-We would like to (1) overdue.
+We would like to (1) remind you that your account is two months overdue.
 On the basis of our goodwill, we are prepared to allow you another ten days to settle your account.
 However, if you (2)to pay your outstanding bills within ten days you (3) us with no alternative but to take legal action.
-That is, (4) (5)steps to reclaim our money, plus compensation costs.
-(6) contact our Finance Department.
-(7)that you settle your account within the specified time period, we (8) However, we will, if (9), take the regrettable step of closing your account.
+That is, (4) we receive full payment by 20 March, we (5)steps to reclaim our money, plus compensation costs.
+(6)you be experiencing financial difficulties, please contact our Finance Department.
+(7)that you settle your account within the specified time period, we (8)happy to continue to do business with you.
+However, we will, if (9), take the regrettable step of closing your account.
 We are sorry that the situation has come to this, but if you had paid your bills over the last two months, we would not be in this position now.
-You (10) have settled your account in the last two days; if so, please accept our apologies for this letter.
+You (10)have settled your account in the last two days; if so, please accept our apologies for this letter.

+Yours faithfully,

+Brian Eccles

+CustomerServices

-Yours faithfully, Brian Eccles CustomerServices Yellow Brick Road Record Company
+Yellow Brick Road Record Company